AvishkaVishwa/Breakout-Board-For-ESP32-Dev-Kit-with-in-built-Power-Supply/README.md

 ## 📐 Pinout Overview
 Both breakout boards expose **all ESP32 GPIOs** through dual headers with silk-screened labels for quick prototyping.

+---
+## Behind the Build

+This was my very first attempt at making custom breakout boards with integrated power.
+I wanted a board that could accept 12 V directly and step it down to 5 V using the LM2596S buck converter, so I wouldn’t have to juggle external modules.

+- Fabrication Experience:
+PCBWay’s drill accuracy was especially important here because the DC barrel jack and large electrolytic capacitors needed exact hole alignment.
+The silkscreen clarity also made labeling all the ESP32 GPIOs readable at a glance, which is essential for prototyping.

+- Service Choices:
+2-layer board, 1 oz copper.
+Standard green solder mask with HASL finish.

+---

 ## 🎉 Special Thanks to PCBWay